 See The Next Slide

 How to Prepare and Behave on the day of the Exam ?

 And at the day of exam be confident.

-This article was written by my good friend ” Dr.Junaid Mohammed ” in the summer of 2011.
-By that time results of AIPG were out and he had scored top ranks in the exam and secured a place in Tamilnadu Government Dental College.
+This article was written by my good friend ” Dr.Junaid Mohammed ” .
+He cleared Entrance exam of 2011 AIPG results were out and he had scored top ranks in the exam and secured a place in Tamilnadu Government Dental College.
 By today we both have finished our MDS ( in April 2014) and he has joined a college as a faculty.
 By reading from the experiences of the achievers, you can learn a lot.